Try these four fresh and healthy iced tea recipes to keep you hydrated this summer. All sorts of flavor without any refined ingredients!

 So, today, I wanted to share four brand new ways to enjoy iced tea without all the refined sugar and preservatives that come in pre-made, bottled iced teas.

-I hear from a lot of people they struggle with drinking plain ol' water each day so they wind up not meeting their daily water requirements.
+I hear from a lot of people that they struggle with drinking plain ol' water each day, so they wind up not meeting their daily water requirements.

 One tasty way to increase the amount of water you're drinking is to make healthy iced tea recipes -- this allows you some more flavor, but also keeps you hydrated.
 You can also choose if you want the added caffeine, or not.